red3king/SMedit/README.md

 make
 ```

 There is no install target for make for now.
+There is currently a bug in the makefile, it doesn't always realize it needs to recompile when headers or certain files are changed.
+To fix this, run make clean and then make again.

 ### Preparing the Runner